Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_demo.md

 target_link_libraries("${PROJECT_NAME}" PRIVATE precice)
 ```

-- As a third option, [one can also use pkg-config](https://cmake.org/cmake/help/latest/module/FindPkgConfig.html) (not shown here).

 ## Options and variables

 - For good software, a user should not need to touch `CMakeLists.txt`.